areino/crwd-pushhosts/README.md

 | Real-Time Response (admin) | __WRITE__ |
 | Sensor Download | __READ__ |

+### Step 2 - RTR Policy

 In addition to this you will need the endpoints to be asigned to a "[Response Policy](https://falcon.crowdstrike.com/configuration/sensor-update/policies)" that allows "Real Time Response", and has the "put" command enabled.

+### Step 3 - Upload file

-Lastly, the desired "hosts" file to push to Windows endpoints needs to be uploaded to the "Falcon Real Time Response > 'put' files" section in the console.
+Lastly, the desired "hosts" file to push to Windows endpoints needs to be uploaded to the "Falcon Real Time Response" > "[put files](https://falcon.crowdstrike.com/real-time-response/scripts/put-files?)" section in the console.

-### Execution syntax
+## Execution syntax
 This example accepts the following input parameters.
 | Parameter | Purpose | Category |
 | :--- | :--- | :--- |